Sezibra/Sezibra/README.md

 <h3 align="left">Background:</h3>
 <p align="left">

-I am a data analyst and certified project manager.
+I am a data analyst and research consultant.
 My expertise lies in the areas of collection and analysis of quantitative and qualitative data and data visualisation.
 I am confident about generating fast, effective and innovative research designs in order to answer real-world questions.

 In addition to my technical and analytical skills, I am a passionate sports swimmer and bassist.